evliang/leetcode-problem-picker/README.md

 # leetcode-problem-picker

-## "Which problem should I do next?"

-When a problem is too easy, you're wasting your time.
-Too difficult, and you may soon get discouraged.
+LeetCode-Problem-Picker uses your history to select problems catered to your goals and needs.

+Its purpose is to:
+Track progress in order to identify and improve on areas of weakness Choose problems that are most beneficial: frequently asked by the top tech companies Ensure balance between all subjects with weighted rotation.

-During my leetcode journey, I discovered the answer to "which problems should I do next?" depend on goals and progress.
-I categorized these and gave them names.
+During my leetcode journey, I discovered the answer to "which problems should I do next?" depend on goals and progress:
 1. **Topic Focus**: Narrow down to 1+ subjects e.g. "trees, graphs or DP".
-Intended for learning and retaining.
+Intended for learning and focusing on weaknesses.
 2. **Frequently Asked**: Questions from a list, e.g. ones asked by companies or list of Blind's Curated 75.
+The default.
 3. **Level Up** (WIP): Deduces user's "skill range" for each topic in order to challenge appropriately.
 4. **Weighted random** (TODO): Weighted towards questions with high like count, greater like/dislike ratio, etc.